stat545ubc-2025/Assignment-B1-CYNTHIA-LI/Assignment-B1-Cynthia.md

 ## Exercise 3: Include examples (15 points)

-Demonstrate the usage of your function with a few (2) examples.
+Demonstrate the usage of your function with a few examples.
 Use one or more new code chunks, describing what you’re doing.
-Note: If you want to deliberately show an error, you can use error = TRUE in your code chunk option.

 ### Example 1: Applying the function to the flow_sample dataset